kevinmatthes/git-aliases-f18/README.md

 ```

 This project carries its current version number in multiple files.
 In order to
-adjust all of them when preparing a new release, `bump2version` is employed to
+adjust all of them when preparing a new release, bump2version is employed to
-adjust all version numbers.
+increment all version numbers.

-The call of `bump2version` is incorporated into the build system with this
+The call of bump2version is incorporated into the build system with this
 maintenance recipe.
 It takes one argument, `part`, which is handed over to
-`bump2version`.
+bump2version.

 ### Removal of Build Artifacts